B.S., Davidson College (cum laude)

 Histology".

-generated two mutant strains (iso1 and
+We have generated two mutant strains (iso1

-pmh1 ) that display abnormal mating
+that display abnormal mating phenotypes.
+Several Davidson

-(see virtual posters below).
+posters below).

-and characterization of NADP+-dependent enzymes from Chlamydomonas
+characterization of NADP+-dependent enzymes

-Biology Dept. We have had several student conduct research in this area.
+in the Biology Dept. We have had several student conduct

 During the 1998-99 academic year, one of my students wanted to isolate the protein(s) that bind to a new drug being tested for use in treating Alzheimer's disease.
 His honors thesis research involved Dr. Brown of the Chemistry Dept., as well as Dr. Williamson and me.
 This new area of investigation was awarded first prize at the Collegiate Academy of the North Carolina Academy of Sciences 1999 annual meeting.